 In order to make coconut milk yogurt, you need the following items (this will make close to one quart):

-1 tsp. to 2 tbsps. grass-fed beef gelatin (I like the Great Lakes brand)
+- 1 tsp. to 2 tbsps. grass-fed beef gelatin

 Here are the steps that work for me.
 I usually make mine in the evening, around 8pm, so I can leave it in the oven overnight.
 I have the process timed out a bit, so I am going to give you a breakdown of what I do.
 In total, my yogurt incubates for around 16 hours.
 You can play with a longer or shorter duration of time and see what you find works best for you.

 1. Heat your coconut milk over low heat until it reaches 115 °F. This will not take long at all, so make sure you keep a close eye on it.
 I use a whisk to keep the coconut milk stirred and the heat dispersed.